worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 In the first 2 lines, we import the built-in node [`http`](https://nodejs.org/api/http.html) package and the [`socket.io`](https://socket.io) package.
 The `http` package enables us to run a simple HTTP server.
 The `socket.io` package extends that server to add [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) functionality.

 To create the HTTP server, we use the `http.createServer();` method.
-Then we set up the Socket.io part, by creating a new `io` object.
-To do this, we pass in the HTTP server object along with some configuration for [CORS](https://developer.mozilla.org/en-US/docs/Glossary/CORS).
-CORS stands for "Cross Origin Resource Sharing" - which tells the server which other sites are allowed to connect to it and access it.
-We set the `origin` to allow our player repl to connect.
+Then we set up Socket.IO by creating a new `io` object.
+We pass in the HTTP server object along with some configuration for [CORS](https://developer.mozilla.org/en-US/docs/Glossary/CORS).
+CORS stands for "Cross Origin Resource Sharing", and it's a system that tells the server which other sites are allowed to connect to it and access it.
+We set `origin` to allow our player repl to connect.
 Replace the `origin` value with the URL of the player project repl you set up earlier.

-Lastly, we start the server up by calling its `listen` method, along with a port to listen on.
-We use 3000 as this is a standard for Node.js.
+In the last 2 lines, we start the server up by calling its `listen` method, along with a port to listen on.
+We use 3000, as this is a standard for Node.js.
 If it starts successfully, we write a message to the console to let us know.

 We'll add the rest of the server code above the `server.listen` line, as we only want to start the server up after all the other code is ready.